Updated December 11, 2020

 Frank J. Carnabuci III

-Mr. Carnabuci has been the Headmaster at The Birch Wathen Lenox School since 1992.
+Mr. Carnabuci has been the Head of School at The Birch Wathen Lenox School since 1992.
 In addition to his administrative duties, he has taught a Political Union course, and a course on Protocol.
 He is currently teaching an Honors English course called The Outsider in Literature.
 He established the School’s Swimming, Squash and Lacrosse teams, created the STEM Initiative and the Archaeology curriculum, and developed the Overseas Studies and Peer Relations programs.
 Most recently appointed to the council board of the Harvard Graduate School of Education, he has also served on the governing boards of the Rippowam Cisqua School, The Brick Church School and Drew University.